FurizAlex/Halcyon/README.md

 # Halcyon
-General Purpose Library for the Pyxis Programming Language.
+General Standard Library for the Pyxis Programming Language.